 We showed good speed at times in qualification and races, enough to deliver a higher championship finishing position, but ultimately did not show the consistency required as a team to deliver the championship win.

-It was a challenging but positive year and one where I have developed my skills on and off track enormously.
-I have had my first race car wins and have been the youngest driver to achieve multiple wins and multiple pole positions.
+It was a challenging but positive year and one where I developed my skills on and off track enormously.
+I had my first race car wins and was the youngest driver to achieve multiple wins and multiple pole positions.
 Racing with teammates Antoine Hubert, Harrison Newey and Pedro Piquet, I was the lead driver within the team in the overall standings, finishing with more points than all of my teammates combined.
-Nevertheless being disappointed with my final position in the standings shows you how far I've come in two seasons of car racing.
+Nevertheless being disappointed with my final position in the standings showed me how far I've come in two seasons of car racing.

 I used this year as a fast-track learning experience to develop my skills to be the best I can be.
 You have to work hard and keep on learning to become the best.
 It doesn't always come easily.